Bondi shooting: NSW likely to introduce new gun laws in wake of massacre, Minns says

 Get the first look at the digital newspaper, curated daily stories and breaking headlines delivered to your inbox.

-Mr Minns flagged new legislation that would leave a “lasting impact”, arguing there was no need for someone in suburbia to have a gun licence in perpetuity if they weren’t a farmer.
+Mr Minns flagged recalling Parliament to pass new legislation that would leave a “lasting impact”, arguing existing laws were “clearly not fit for purpose” in allowing someone in suburbia who wasn’t a farmer to have a gun licence in perpetuity.

 “The short answer is yes.
-They need to change and they can change,” he told reporters in Sydney on Monday.
+They need to change and they can change,” he said Monday.

 “It does require legislation and it means introducing a bill to Parliament, to be really blunt, make it more difficult to get these horrifying weapons that have no practical use in our community.